John Burns: Parliamentary career

-Despite his earlier radicalism, Burns adopted various positions during his time in Cabinet that placed him on the right-wing of the Liberal Party.
-Although supportive of the government's introduction of old-age pensions in 1908, Burns was opposed to the provision of government aid to the unemployed, arguing that no outdoor relief should be given to the poor.
-According to Kenneth D. Brown, Burns had long believed “that poverty and its related problems were the combined outcome of individual failure and an inadequate social environment.
+According to one observer, Burns had long believed "that poverty and its related problems were the combined outcome of individual failure and an inadequate social environment.
 This was reinforced by a strong streak of puritanism which expressed itself in his opposition to smoking, drinking, and gambling."
-Burns had also spoken out in opposition to the gradual development of what would become known as the Welfare State, arguing in 1913 that charitable organisations and government “should not "supersede the mother, and they should not by over-attention sterilise her initiative and capacity to do what every mother should be able to do for herself."
+He is also said to have spoken out in opposition to the gradual development of what would become known as the Welfare State, arguing in 1913 that charitable organisations and government "should not 'supersede the mother, and they should not by over-attention sterilise her initiative and capacity to do what every mother should be able to do for herself.'"
+Burns was also critical of proposals for labour exchanges, after having previously supported them back in 1893, suspecting (as noted by one study) "that they would be used to depress wages and beat strikes."
+He also had misgivings about certain philanthropic and relief works, as Burns declared during a parliamentary discussion in 1908: